Proposed U.S. Interagency Guidance on Third-Party Relationships: Leveling the Playing Field for Third-Party Risk Management Requirements

 Based primarily on previous OCC releases on the same topic (including OCC Bulletin 2020-10, Third-Party Relationships: Frequently Asked Questions to Supplement OCC Bulletin 2013-29 and OCC Bulletin 2013-29, Third-Party Relationships: Risk Management Guidance), the proposed guidance would establish uniform assessment standards for the three regulators.
-However, it does not reference the supplemental examination procedures included in OCC Bulletin 2017-7, which leaves open the question of whether uniform examination procedures will be released once the proposed guidance is finalized or whether each of the three agencies will develop and maintain its own examination standards.
+However, it does not reference the supplemental examination procedures included in OCC Bulletin 2017-7, which leaves open the question of whether uniform examination procedures will be released once the proposed guidance is finalised or whether each of the three agencies will develop and maintain its own examination standards.

-The request for comment primarily asks whether any of the concepts in the OCC 2020 FAQ should be incorporated further into the final guidance and whether additional information should be included that would be helpful for banking organizations.
+The request for comment primarily asks whether any of the concepts in the OCC 2020 FAQ should be incorporated further into the final guidance and whether additional information should be included that would be helpful for banking organisations.
 In our analysis, the proposed guidance does update the original OCC 2013-29 guidance with some of the key talking points included within the OCC FAQ, such as the usage of industry consortiums.
 However, a significant amount of the detailed examples discussed in the FAQ are omitted from the proposed guidance, including examples of relationship types with data aggregators.
 We would expect that some of the omitted details will be included in the final guidance to help clarify some of the initial challenges the OCC had to address, which was why they subsequently have had to release two FAQS and their examination procedures.

 Key takeaways that banks can act on now